Wixel/Chameleon/README.md

 * Did I mention it's awesome?

 ###Adding it to your site :
-1. Add the chameleon.css file to your sites folder.
+1. Add the chameleon.css (and optional additional-link-styles.css) file to your sites folder.
-2. Link to the .css file in your sites head.
+2. Link to the .css file(s) in your sites head.
-3. Add the class 'color-back' to "body" or the div if the background is a color.
-4. Remember "a:hover" must be after all selectors.
+3. Remember "a:hover" must be after all selectors.
-5. Type a link and see the awesomeness at work.
+4. Type a link and see the awesomeness at work.
-6. Tell me what you think on twitter (<a href="http://twitter.com/nicovanzyl">@nicovanzyl</a>).
+5. Tell me what you think on twitter (<a href="http://twitter.com/nicovanzyl">@nicovanzyl</a>).

 ###Demo
 Check out a demo <a href="http://nicovanzyl.com/tools/chameleon/">here</a>